anacrolix/utp/README.md

 ## Implementation characteristics

- * Receive window size is used to limit out of order packets received.
  * There is no MTU path discovery.
-The minimum size is always used.
  * A fixed 64 slot selective ack window is used in both sending and receiving.
- * All received non-ACK packets are ACKed in response.

 Patches welcomed.